StreetVoice/django-celery-ses/README.md

     msg.send()
 ```

-or in some situations, you don't want the email to send through celery, you can use `no_delay`, for example.
+or in some situations, you don't want the email to send through Celery queue, you can use `no_delay`, for example.

+> since version 0.9

 ```python
 from djcelery_ses.utils import no_delay